-This is a HUGE victory for medical marihuana patients around the state.
-Remember though, you cannot smoke marijuana in an automobile, as the appeals court has also ruled that the inside of a private car is a "public place" under Section 7.
+This was a HUGE victory for medical marihuana patients around the state.
+Remember however, you cannot smoke marijuana in an automobile, as the appeals court has also ruled that the inside of a private car is a "public place" under Section 7.
 Thus, smoking marijuana in a car automatically voids the Section 4 Immunity provided to you by your MMMA identification card and you will be treated as though you never had a card in the first place.
 Also, you cannot raise a Section 8 medical use defense if you have violated Section 7.

 Who can be charged for Improper Transport?

 Who then can be prosecuted under the improper transportation law if medical patients and their caregivers can no longer be prosecuted?
 The court of appeals did not overturn the law on constitutional grounds, so it is still on the books.
 The only person that can be prosecuted for this crime post People v Latz are non-MMMA patients and caregivers who possess usable marijuana in their cars.
 However, there are two more common marijuana crimes that are typically used: Use of Marijuana (a 90-day misdemeanor) and Possession of Marijuana (a 1-year misdemeanor).
 If given a choice, the police will probably choose to charge non-MMMA individuals for use or possession of marijuana as these charges carry more severe penalties, including a 6-month drivers license suspension.